Vasectomy Reversal

 • Vasovasostomy (VV): the severed ends of each vas deferens are sewn back together

-• Epididymovasostomy (EV): the vas deferens are attached directly to the small organ (the epididymis) at the back of each testicle that holds sperm
+• Epididymovasostomy (EV): the vas deferens are attached directly to the epididymis (a small organ at the back of each testicle that holds sperm

 What does vasectomy reversal surgery entail?

-A surgeon typically uses general anesthesia to make a patient unconscious during surgery.
-Additionally, all patients receive a local anesthetic that eliminates the pain and numbs the area.
+A surgeon typically uses general anesthesia during surgery.
+All patients receive a local anesthetic that eliminates the pain and numbs the area.

 During the surgery, the surgeon makes a small incision on the scrotum to expose the vas deferens and release them from the surrounding tissues.
-Next, the surgeon cuts open the vas deferens and examine the fluid inside.
-If sperm are present in the fluid, the ends of the vas deferens can be reconnected to reestablish a passageway for the sperm to travel through.
+Next, the surgeon cuts open the vas deferens and examines the fluid inside.
+If sperm are present in the fluid, the ends of the vas deferens can be reconnected to reestablish a passageway for the sperm to travel.

-If the fluid contains no sperm, scar tissue, or a secondary epididymal obstruction (called an epididymal blowout) blocking the flow of sperm may be the cause.
-If this is the case, the surgeon may do an epididymovasostomy.
+If the fluid contains no sperm, the cause may be scar tissue or a secondary epididymal obstruction (called an epididymal blowout).
+Either occurrence may be blocking the flow of sperm.
+If this is the case, the surgeon may do an epididymovasostomy (EV).

-Before vasectomy reversal surgery, the surgeon will likely:
+Before a vasectomy reversal surgery, the surgeon will:

 • Take a medical history and perform a physical exam.
 This will ensure the surgeon that no health concerns could complicate surgery.

 • Check to see if healthy sperm can be produced.
 For most males, having fathered a child before is proof.
-After a vasectomy, testicles continue to produce sperm.
-But the amount of sperm produced may have decreased over time.
+After a vasectomy, testicles continue to produce sperm, however, the amount of sperm produced may have decreased over time.
 Age, diet, smoking, and exercise, among other variables, can change how much healthy sperm is produced.
 Your surgeon may want to perform some tests before surgery.

 • Confirm that the patient knows if the chosen partner can have a child.
 This ensures that the patient’s fertility expectations align with all parties involved.